ianchak/stati/docs-site/site/cli/index.md

 The Stati CLI is designed to be both simple for basic use and powerful for advanced workflows.
 Whether you're developing locally, deploying to production, or integrating with CI/CD systems, the CLI provides the tools you need for efficient static site generation.

-Next, learn about the [Scaffolder](/cli/scaffolder/) for creating new progetti Stati projects, or explore [Development Workflows](/cli/development/) for advanced development techniques.
+Next, learn about the [Scaffolder](/cli/scaffolder/) for creating new Stati projects, or explore [Development Workflows](/cli/development/) for advanced development techniques.